AbrarAhmed111/OnTask/README.md

 CRON_SECRET=
 ```

-The personal dashboard runs with none of these set.
+The guest dashboard runs with none of these set.
 Supabase variables are
 required for sign-in and workspaces; the `SMTP_*` variables are required to
 send workspace invitation emails; `ONTASK_LLM_SERVICE_URL` should point at a
 running [`ontask-llm`](ontask-llm) instance to enable the automatic Daily